thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 You can retrieve the text content between the opening and closing tag using the `textContent` property.

-#### Comparison to `innerText`

-You may often see code using the `innerText` property. `innerText` takes into account the layout which leads to poor performance and it is not a standard.
+> Comparison to `innerText`: You may often see code using the `innerText` property. `innerText` takes into account the layout which leads to poor performance and it is not a standard.
 We would recommending not using `innerText` unless specifically needed.

 ### Attributes